magento/devdocs/guides/v2.2/cloud/live/stage-prod-migrate.md

 - [Migrate static files](#cloud-live-migrate-static)
 - [Migrate the database](#cloud-live-migrate-db)

-If you encounter errors or need to make changes, complete those updates in your local environment.
-Push the code changes to the Integration environment.
+If you encounter errors or need to change project configuration, complete the required updates in your local environment.
+Then, push the code changes to the Integration environment to deploy and test before pushing to Staging and Production environments.
-Deploy the updated `master` branch again.
-See instructions in the [previous step]({{ page.baseurl }}/cloud/live/stage-prod-migrate.html).

 ## Deploy code to Staging and Production {#code}

-You can also use the [Project Web Interface](#interface) or [SSH and CLI commands](#ssh) to deploy your code to Staging and Production.
+You can use the [Project Web Interface](#interface) or [SSH and CLI commands](#ssh) to deploy your code to Staging and Production.

 ### Deploy code with the Project Web Interface {#interface}